Canon 1D vs S120

 |12.||Canon 1D X||Y||mono / -||Y||-||mini||2.0||-||-||-|

 |13.||Canon 1Ds Mark III||Y||mono / -||-||-||-||2.0||-||-||-|

 It is notable that the 1D has a hotshoe, while the S120 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Canon 1D (unlike the S120) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D and the S120 have been discontinued, but can regularly be found used on eBay.
+Both the 1D and the S120 have been discontinued, but can regularly be found used on ebay.
 The 1D was replaced by the Canon 1D Mark II, while the S120 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D Manual (free pdf) or the online Canon S120 Manual.
+Further information on the features and operation of the 1D and S120 can be found, respectively, in the Canon 1D Manual (free pdf) or the online Canon S120 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 1D and the Canon S120?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.